Shikakai: How To Use Powder as Hair Shampoo and Conditioner?

 Q. How to grow shikakai plant from seed?

 Shikakai is a tropical plant, so it requires warm temperatures, plenty of humidity, and plenty of light.
 It thrives best in temperatures between 70-85°F (21-29°C).
-It needs at least 6 hours of direct sunlight per day, and prefers a slightly acidic soil with a pH between 5.5 and 6.5.
+Plant needs at least 6 hours of direct sunlight per day, and prefers a slightly acidic soil with a pH between 5.5 and 6.5.
 It also needs to be well-drained, as it does not tolerate sitting in water.
 It should also be watered regularly and kept consistently moist, but not soggy.

 1. Start by soaking the shikakai seeds in water overnight.
 This will help to soften the hard seed coat and make germination easier.